 - Put action items on your calendar for the next year.
 I have some items that repeat throughout the year.

-- Print your life plan and share it with someone — give them permission to check in with you throughout the year.
+- Print your plan and share it with someone — give them permission to check in with you throughout the year.

 - Find a partner — this is especially helpful when exercising or in weight loss.
 (This is what makes Weight Watchers successful.)